Photo by www.istockphoto.com

 Conclusion

-The Izu Islands might not be quite as popular as other summer hot spots in Japan like Okinawa and the Shonan coastline, but each of the islands offer unique scenery and activities you won't find further south.
+While the Izu Islands might not have the same level of fame as Okinawa or the Shonan coastline, each island offers its own unique scenery and activities that you won’t find further south.